Cold email mistakes to avoid if you wanna get more replies

 #8 Having multiple CTAs

 When doing cold outreach, all your emails should end with a clear Call-To-Action.
 If you use more than one CTA, you might get your prospects not knowing what to do next.
-On the other hand, if you don’t use any, your cold email might loose purpose as there’s no action for prospects to fulfil.

 Here’s what you want to avoid: